 11 Apr 2019 --- An adequate intake of certain nutrients is associated with a reduction in all-cause mortality when the nutrient source is food, but not supplements.
 This is according to a Tufts University study, which also identified that there was no association between dietary supplement use and a lower risk of death.

 The study is clear in affirming what was already known; that common supplements may offer no constant and long-term health benefits, and that a healthy diet is and should always be the preferred method of dietary intake.
 Although supplements do contribute to an increased level of nutrient intake and have been shown to help some people, there are beneficial associations with nutrients from foods that are not seen with supplements.

-We at MediKane believe that food and diet control is a key component that can assist with many chronic conditions - particularly diabetes.
-Our product, NutriKane D, has been registered as a whole plant and natural food under Food Standards Australia & New Zealand.
-It is available in a dose (via a sachet) that has proven to help lower blood sugar levels-appropriate for those suffering gestational diabetes, pre-diabetes and Type 2 diabetes.
+We at MediKane believe that food and diet control is a key component that can assist with many chronic conditions.
+Our product, NutriKane D, has been registered as a whole plant and natural food under Food Standards Australia New Zealand.
+It is available in a dose (via a sachet) that has proven to help lower blood sugar levels.

 When taking supplements, it is advised to seek advice from a medical professional.
 More info here.